 The hidden war for seeds and water

-As a specialist in the anthropology of law with extensive fieldwork experience, professor Antonio Luigi Palmisano from the University of Salento.
-He has traveled within societies most of us only read about.
-He also had the privilege to be in the role of an expert for the Italian Ministry of Foreign Affairs on several important missions.
+As a specialist of anthropology of law with extensive fieldwork experience, professor Antonio Luigi Palmisano is an Associate at the University of Salento.
+He has lived within societies most of us only read about.
+He also assisted the Italian Ministry of Foreign Affairs on several important missions as an expert.
 Palmisano is an advocate of action anthropology, which stands for empowering people and protecting local resources.

 He has also developed a new theory which he calls “Post-global anthropology”.